-The following chart shows, as at December 31, 2011, the Company's material subsidiaries and its direct or indirect interest in Canfor Pulp Limited Partnership ("Canfor Pulp LP"), and Canfor - LP OSB Limited Partnership ("Peace Valley OSB"), their primary products or activities and the percentage of voting securities or ownership held.
-All of the companies listed below were incorporated or amalgamated under the laws of British Columbia and are now governed by the British Columbia Business Corporations Act, except Canfor U.S.A.
-Corporation, which is constituted under the Washington Business Corporation Act, Daaquam Lumber Inc. ("Daaquam"), which is constituted under the laws of Québec and New South Companies Inc. ("New South"), which is constituted under the laws of the State of South Carolina.
-Peace Valley OSB is a partnership constituted under the Partnership Act of British Columbia.
-Canfor Pulp LP is a partnership constituted under the laws of Manitoba.
+The following chart shows, as at December 31, 2012, the Company's material subsidiaries and its direct or indirect interest in Canfor Pulp Products Inc. ("CPPI"), and Canfor-LP OSB Limited Partnership (renamed Louisiana Pacific OSB Limited Partnership) ("Peace Valley OSB"), their primary products or activities and the percentage of voting securities or ownership held.
+All of the companies listed below were incorporated or amalgamated under the laws of British Columbia and are now governed by the British Columbia Business Corporations Act, except Daaquam Lumber Inc. ("Daaquam"), which is constituted under the laws of Québec and New South Companies Inc. ("New South"), which is constituted under the laws of the State of South Carolina.
+Peace Valley OSB is a limited partnership constituted under the Partnership Act of British Columbia.